Arkatufus/akka.net/docs/articles/clustering/split-brain-resolver.md

 ---
 # Split Brain Resolver

+> [!NOTE]
+> As of Akka.NET v1.5.2, the split brain resolver is enabled by default using the `keep-majority` strategy.

 When working with an Akka.NET cluster, you must consider how to handle [network partitions](https://en.wikipedia.org/wiki/Network_partition) (a.k.a. split brain scenarios) and machine crashes (including .NET CLR/Core and hardware failures).
 This is crucial for correct behavior of your cluster, especially if you use Cluster Singleton or Cluster Sharding.

 ## The Problem